KokoMukruYves/Workforce360-Employee-Wellbeing-Training-Performance-Analytics/README.md

     o	Who are the top participants in terms of training hours?

-    o	What is the relationship between training hours and performance ratings, and how does this influence promotion recommendations over time?
+    o	What is the impact of training hours on performance ratings and promotion trends?

     o	Which destinations and purposes dominate business travel, what is the average trip duration by department ?